 If you need additional information about paying your bill, please call the Cashiers & Student Accounts Office, 336/334-5831.

-Prior semester balances, if any, must also be paid when you pay your spring bill.
+Prior semester balances, if any, must also be paid when you pay your fall bill.

 Financial Aid Awards/Tuition Pay Plans

 Students whose bills show a "0" balance due to financial aid awards, or who are using the AMS Plan to cover the cost of tuition and fees, should carefully follow the instructions they receive with their bills to make certain their registrations are confirmed by the Cashiers & Student Accounts Office.Undergraduate Bulletin or Graduate School Bulletin for a complete explanation of the North Carolina residency requirements for tuition purposes.